Darco2903/simple-archive-tool/README.md

 });
 ```

-#### Create and extract have also a test option that can be used to test either if the archive creation or extraction is successful
+#### Create and extract have also a test option that can be used to test either if the archive creation or extraction is successful.

+:warning: The test is a simple output read to check if all files are there.
+(When creating an archive, the test option will list the files in the archive and compare them with the files that were supposed to be archived.
+When extracting an archive, the test option will list the files in the output directory and compare them with the files that were supposed to be extracted.)

 ```js
 const success = await zip.create("archive.zip", "toZip", {